Kandalat

-Kandalat (كندلات, also Romanized as Kandalāt and Kandelāt; also known as Gandelāt, Kandah Lat, and Kandeh Lāt) is a village in Blukat Rural District, Rahmatabad and Blukat District, Rudbar County, Gilan Province, Iran.
-At the 2006 census, its population was 347, in 86 families.
+Kandalat (كندلات) (Note: Also romanized as Kandalāt and Kandelāt; also known as Gandelāt, Kandah Lat, and Kandeh Lāt) is a village in Blukat Rural District of Rahmatabad and Blukat District in Rudbar County, Gilan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 347 in 86 households.
+The following census in 2011 counted 266 people in 79 households.
+The 2016 census measured the population of the village as 275 people in 90 households.